cloverkits/workqueue/README.md

 `WorkQueue` supports action callback function.
 Specify a callback functions when create a queue, and the callback function will be called when do some action.

+> [!TIP]
-Callback functions is not required that you can use `WorkQueue` without callback functions.
+> Callback functions is not required that you can use `WorkQueue` without callback functions.
 Set `nil` when create a queue, and the callback function will not be called.

 ### Example